 Knowing where she worked, I allowed as how I had just ended a relationship with a Vista volunteer, was used to the company of poverty stricken women and would not be at all bothered by the circumstances of a poor court reporter.

-"I don't think you understand," she said, and named a salary figure roughly twice what I made then.
+"I don't think you understand," she said, and named a salary figure that was roughly twice what I made then.

 During the following months we shared a brief marriage, and I got a firsthand education about how what had at first seemed like an awful lot of money _ wasn't.